zowe/docs-site/docs/user-guide/install-zos.md

   # LOADLIB dataset name (${USER}.LOADLIB by default)
   loadlib=
 ```

+where,
-install:proclib is the data set name that the ZWESIS01 JCL member used to start the ZWESIS01 started task will be copied into, for example USER.PROCLIB.
+- _install:proclib_ is the data set name that the ZWESIS01 JCL member that is used to start the ZWESIS01 started task will be copied into, for example, USER.PROCLIB.

-install:parmlib is the data set name that the ZWESIP00 PARMLIB member will be copied into and used by the ZWESIS01 PROCLIB.
+- _install:parmlib_ is the data set name that the ZWESIP00 PARMLIB member will be copied into and used by the ZWESIS01 PROCLIB.
 Choose a value such as IZUSVR.PARMLIB.

-install:loadlib is the dataset name where the ZWESIS01 load mobule will be copied in.
-This data set will created as a PDSE and be APF authorized by the script.
+- _install:loadlib_ is the data set name where the ZWESIS01 load module will be copied into.
+This data set will be created as a PDSE and be APF authorized by the script.
 Choose a value such as USER.LOADLIB.

 ```
 # APF server users